stakater/kubestackplus-docs/content/for-administrators/secure-your-cluster/user-access.md

 These roles can be granted by [SAAP Cluster Admin](#saap-cluster-admin) by creating/editing the *Tenant* CR.

 To grant Tenant level permissions see detailed example for [Tenant CR](https://docs.stakater.com/mto/main/customresources.html#2-tenant)

+## Configure Identity Provider For Your Cluster

+### Social Identity Providers

+A social identity provider can delegate authentication to a trusted, respected social media account.
+Red Hat Single Sign-On includes support for social networks such as Google, Facebook, Twitter, GitHub, LinkedIn, Microsoft, and Stack Overflow.

+### Add Microsoft Identity Provider

+This document provides instructions on how to add the Microsoft Identity Provider to your OpenShift cluster.

+1. The Stakater Team will provide the Redirect URI to customers who wish to use an identity provider to log in to the OpenShift cluster.

+1. To integrate the Redirect URI, follow these steps:

+   a.
+Navigate to the [Microsoft App Registration Portal](https://account.live.com/developers/applications/create).

+   b.
+Click on 'Add URL.'
+The URL will be shared with you by the Stakater Team.

+   c.
+Record both the 'Application ID' and 'Application Secret' for future reference.

+1. Share the recorded 'Application ID' and 'Application Secret' with the Stakater Team.
+They will use this information to configure the OpenShift cluster.